Brand Permissions: Thoughts on the HP Slate, Starbucks and the NFL

-On this Friday, this is going to be a grab bag of topics because there are a few hot-button brand issues lurking out there today:
+On this Friday, this is going to be a grab bag of topics because there are a few hot-button brand issues lurking out there today, starting with the HP Slate:

 To many, the comparison of the HP Slate and Apple’s iPad comes down to which technology is best.
 Regular readers of this blog know that isn’t true.
 We, as consumers, make decisions for emotional reasons and backfill them with the rational ones.